The Napa Wine Project

 On Sunday morning September 27, 2020, the first report of a fire burning on upper North Fork Crystal Springs Road (Cakebread’s Dancing Bear Vineyard) was called in at 350am.
 The next few days the fire spread rapidly through parts of the actual valley floor eventually causing fires in the Mayacamas mountains including in the Spring Mountain sub appellation.
 By the time the fires had finished burning nearly 20 Napa wineries sustained significant damage including many on Spring Mountain.

-Unfortunately, Ron’s own home burned to the ground as did a number of other extremely valuable historical buildings.
-As a result, Ron and his family moved into the old Miravalle mansion – the first permanent residents since the Robbins family.
+Unfortunately, the home that Ron was living in at the time burned to the ground as did a number of other extremely valuable historical buildings.
+As a result, Ron and his family temporarily moved into the old Miravalle mansion and were the mansion’s first residents since the Robbins family.
+Ron retired from Spring Mountain Vineyard in 2022.

 Terroir/Winemaking